 In a nutshell, the ultimate purpose of JAD is to include the client in the development process and develop a more satisfactory end-product that will meet the client’s needs more efficiently.
 JAD allows clients to have full autonomy in project development and allows them to participate in their application's development through a series of workshops.

-When business needs some technical input from the technical expertise, JAD session is required.
+When a business needs some technical input from the technical expertise, JAD session is required.
 Likewise, when technical expertise needs business input, JAD is required.

 Whenever a business and a technical team are trying to collaborate with each other to make certain decisions about critical issues, there is nothing more effective than organizing a JAD session.